episerver/upgrade-assistant-extensions/README.md

 This repository contains extensions to the Upgrade Assistant tool specific to EPiServer scenarios.

-These extensions expand the upgrade-assistan tools's functionality to make EPiServer-specific changes during upgrade.
+These extensions expand the upgrade-assistant tools's functionality to make EPiServer-specific changes during upgrade.